awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 ### Delete a lifecycle policy<a name="delete-policy-cli"></a>

 Use the [delete\-lifecycle\-policy](https://docs.aws.amazon.com/cli/latest/reference/dlm/delete-lifecycle-policy.html) command to delete a lifecycle policy and free up the target tags specified in the policy for reuse\.

+**Note**
+You can delete snapshots created only by Amazon Data Lifecycle Manager\.

 ```
 aws dlm delete-lifecycle-policy --policy-id policy-0123456789abcdef0